griefertroll101/Yaml-model-files-for-LMS/README.md

 # Issue regarding two models
-Qwen3.5-4Bis affected, still usable but just "duplicated" in the models tab and selecting tab in LMS.
+Qwen3.5-4B is affected, still usable but just "duplicated" in the models tab and selecting tab in LMS.

 It seems Unsloth quants of Qwen3.5-4B can be fixed by ````lms get unsloth/qwen3.5-4b````  In terminal or powershell.
 Check here for further detail https://unsloth.ai/docs/models/qwen3.5#lm-studio-guide.
 Unfortunately I don't know how they did this, I am not a coder/programmer/dev and it seems they did so only for unsloth models.